 a.)
 Earning a maximum of Miles to get “free” flights

-SAS Eurobonus is probably the best choice for most people.
+SAS Eurobonus is/was probably the best choice for most people.
 You will earn 100%-200% Miles when you fly in business class with most Star Alliance members.
-With Miles and More for example, you will usually only get 4 Miles per € spent.
+With Miles-and-More, you will usually only get 4 Miles per € spent.

-You will get Star Alliance Gold even for only 36.000 Miles with Aegean Miles + Bonus, but you need at least 6 flight segments with Aegean or Olympic Air.
+You will get Star Alliance Gold even for only 36.000 Miles with Aegean Miles + Bonus, but you require at least 6 flight segments with Aegean or Olympic Air.

 With Egyptair Plus you will need 60.000 miles, but with their family account, all the miles earned by the family are directly credited to the main account holder, and these miles count for elite status.